Configuration¶

 |---|---|

-| 1 | CLI flag (--agent, --model) |
+| 1 | CLI flag (--agent, --model) where the command exposes one |

 | 2 | Per-feature config ([ai.generate], [ai.standup], …) |